 1. The gray rock strategy

 The gray rock strategy aims to keep you strong by maintaining your indifference without, at any time, reinforcing the needs of the narcissist.
-To give you the idea, think about what comes to mind when you imagine a simple gray rock on a road or at the bottom of a river.
+For example, what comes to mind when you imagine a simple gray rock on a road or at the bottom of a river?
 It’s just one more element that you don’t usually even notice.

 Narcissists need ‘supplies’ from the environment around them.
-They want to be noticed so create drama and conflicts to ensure they’re the center of attention at all times.
+They crave attention, create drama and conflicts, and want to be the center of attention at all times.
 You need to be a neutral and resistant surface in which they can’t be reflected.
-Consequently, they’ll be unable to use you.
+By doing this, they’ll be unable to use you.